Skip to main content

 You can filter listed items by their state: Active or Archived.

-To filter listed items so only archived items are returned:
+To filter listed items so only archived items are returned, use the ItemListFilter struct:

 archivedOverviews, err := client.Items().List(context.Background(), vaultID,